petershin/liferay-learn/docs/dxp/latest/en/collaboration-and-social/wiki/developer-guide/wiki-api-basics.md

    }
    ```

-1. Execute the `WikiNodes_GET_FromSite` shell script or Java class using the Site ID for its parameter.
+1. Execute `WikiNodes_GET_FromSite` using the Site ID for its parameter.
 This returns a list of all Wiki nodes in the specified Site.

    **For cURL:**